 In 1987, the Boston Section created the George F. Mason Scholarship Program in his honor.
-Annually the Section presents a scholarship to a worthy student to be used toward any college degree program that will further that student’s career goals that incorporates quality theory.
+Annually the Section presents a scholarship to a worthy student to be used toward an undergraduate degree program at an accredited college or university that will further that student’s career goals that incorporates quality theory.
 George presented the first scholarship award to Mr. Joseph Gerrity, an industrial business management major in the class of 1988 at the University of Massachusetts at Lowell.
 At the time Mr. Gerrity was serving as President of the Student Chapter of ASQC at the University.

 George Mason was born in Arlington, MA, and spent his early years in Quincy, graduating from Quincy High School.
 He got his first exposure to formal Quality training at the Northeastern University Quality Institute.
 He worked in the Boston Navy Yard from 1936 to 1947 where he was Foreman of welding operations.
 Following that he worked for Hersey Products, Inc, in Dedham, MA, from 1947 until he retired in 1979 as Manager of Quality Assurance.
 In his later years he lived in Woburn, MA, with his wife, Catherine.
 Even in his retirement he continued to serve as a resource and guide to the officers of the Boston Section, attending and participating in the work of the Section as his health permitted.
 George F. Mason passed away quietly, in Woburn, in January 1992 at the age of 77.